 The loss of a close family member or friend can never be made up for with words or actions, but financial compensation from personal injury claim is of some help in softening matters.
 The emotions felt in a wrongful death claim are undoubtedly overwhelming, and the legal procedures involved are likely the last thing you want to think about.
 Let a personal injury lawyer at Wagners guide and represent you through the process.

 If you have lost a loved one in a car accident that caused a wrongful death, our personal injury lawyers in Halifax can discuss your case with you.
-You can reach our own injury lawyers team by calling 902-425-7330 or 1-800-465-8794 or by completing a short online contact form.
+You can reach our own injury lawyers team by calling 902-425-7330 or by completing a short online contact form.